spacecloud-io/space-docs/content/storage/database/subscriptions/live-query.md

 Data pushed down in live query have the following fields:

 - **type:** The type of operation which has resulted in Space Cloud pushing down data.
 Possible values are - `initial`, `insert`, `update`, and `delete`. `initial` is only applicable when Space Cloud is pushing the initial data down.
-- **payload:** The concerned document/object. `null` for `delete` operation.
+- **payload:** The concerned document/object.
 - **find:** An object containing the unique fields of the document.
 - **time:** The timestamp of the operation in milliseconds.

 ## Subscribing to changes only
-In case you are interested in only the changes and not the initial values, pass the `options.skipInitial` argument to the live query:
+In case you are interested in only the changes and not the initial values, use can use `skipInitial`:

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">